-“An asteroid about 400 kilometres wide crashed into the Pacific about 30 minutes ago,” Joseph said as if reading from a script, which he was.
+“An asteroid about 400 kilometres wide crashed into the Pacific about thirty minutes ago,” Joseph said as if reading from a script, which he was.

 “Didn’t they see it coming?
 Haven’t they got telescopes?”

 “It seems not.
 There was no particular distress.”
-‘Distress’ was something that could be felt by the senior figures in Paradise, Gudan in particular, whenever the population was particularly exercised about something such as a global pandemic, a major war or the immediate aftermath of a World Cup final.
+‘Distress’ was something that could be felt in Paradise whenever the population was particularly exercised about something such as a global pandemic, a major war or the immediate aftermath of a World Cup final.